RozhakXD/Facemash/README.md

 ### Get Success Results?

-- Find a good target in the recommended **"Crack Dari Member Group"** and look for a Facebook group that has a lot of new account members.
+- Please find a target that has friends only new accounts.
-- Use good methods like **MBASIC, D.FACEBOOK.COM, ACCESS TOKEN.**
+- Use good methods like **ASYNC, REGULAR, SIGN UP.**
 - Please find a good target, try to have lots of friends and all new accounts.
 - Use recommended providers such as **INDOSAT, AXIS.**
+- Find targets in the area where you live.
 - Use a good user-agent like **REALME, OPPO, SAMSUNG, ONEPLUS, POCO, XIAOMI, HUAWEI, VIVO.**

 ### Why No Results?